saifaustcse/api-best-practices/README.md

     **[⬆ Back to Top](#table-of-contents)**

-6.  ### Use hyphens (-) to improve the readability of URIs
+6.  ### Use hyphens (-) to separate words or segments in the URI path

     Avoid using underscores, spaces, special characters, camel case, or Pascal case in URIs.
 Instead, use hyphens (-) to separate words or segments in the URI path.
 This practice improves readability and ensures compatibility across different systems and platforms.

-    Here's the table with examples for all HTTP methods:
+    Here are a few examples to show how the endpoints should look like,

     | Incorrect URIs    | Correct URIs    |
     | ----------------- | --------------- |